121 CFC Games Played

 His first night at Victoria Park raised a few eyebrows – he wore a Carlton jumper out on the track.
 But it wasn’t long before he became one of the most popular Collingwood players, among a group of second-chance players who would go on to become part of those ‘Hafey’s Heroes’ teams.

 He first wore the black and white against Hawthorn in Round 14, 1978, the first of what would be 121 games with the club, wearing the No.26 jumper.
-The 1978 finals records described him as “capable of surprising with a top display”, and he played in three finals that season, including against his old side Carlton in a first-semi-final.
+His time at Victoria Park lifted his standing in the game, with the Sun newspaper at one stage labelling him “one of the most desperate and disciplined players in the VFL”.

-It was the first of four successive finals campaigns for him at Collingwood, which included three Grand Finals losses in a row (1979, 1980 and 1981).
+Byrne played in four successive finals campaigns at Collingwood, including three Grand Finals losses in a row (1979, 1980 and 1981).
 Mostly used as a back pocket and half-back flanker, and occasionally on the wing, Byrne was a cool customer under pressure, even in the heat of his 22 finals.
 One of his best performances came when he blanketed Geelong’s Terry Bright in the 1980 preliminary final.
 That was his best individual season, too, as he finished runner-up to Peter Moore in the 1980 Copeland Trophy, won the club’s most determined award, and was selected to play for Victoria.

 “I thought we were going to win in 1979,’’ he told the Bendigo Advertiserof Collingwood’s five-point Grand Final loss to Carlton.
 “We had a lot of injuries and it cost us.
 In 1980, no one would have beaten Richmond (the Magpies lost the Grand Final by 81 points).
 In 1981, I thought we had Carlton.
 They got two late goals in the third quarter and then they got a run-on in the last quarter.
 I didn’t walk up to get my runners-up medal.
 I just walked off the ground.
 I found it hard to come up after 1981.
 I never played anywhere near as well after that.”